 “Customers want answers now, not tomorrow.
 They expect you to attend to them at their every need, without delay.
 And the longer it takes to respond, the more likely it is that the customer will leave,” according to SuperOffice.

 When it comes to employees, you’re boosting productivity and raising morale by documenting answers all in one place.
 You’re enabling them to do their jobs without wasting time searching for information that can be accessed through your knowledge base.
-A single source of truth is the best way to serve your employees, taking information out of documents and ensuring it can be accessed in a centralised repository.
+A single source of truth is the best way to serve your employees, taking information out of documents and ensuring it can be accessed in a centralized repository.

 Take your time when considering what software to use, as you’ll be investing time and resources to build your knowledge base from the ground up.
 Take Document360 for a free spin.